 Thesis vs. Non-Thesis Option

-The Capstone Project or Thesis is the culminating academic experience for the MS in Nutrition Science graduate program at the University of Cincinnati.
+The Capstone Project or Thesis is the culminating academic experience for the MS in Nutrition Sciences graduate program at the University of Cincinnati.
 But which one is right for you?

 The scope and presentation of the Capstone Project / Thesis must demonstrate the student’s skills in a variety of areas including formal academic and technical writing, the research process, and the application of nutrition principles in a specific area of nutrition science or dietetics practice.

-MS students must complete a Capstone Project or Thesis reflective of 4 or 8 credit hours, respectively to meet graduation requirements.
+MS students must complete a Capstone Project or Thesis reflective of 10 credit hours, respectively to meet graduation requirements.
 Elective credit hours may be applied to the Capstone Project for more in-depth study of the selected area.
 Although the goals of both a project and a thesis are similar, the processes, formats, and topics differ.

 The Capstone Project might be a good fit for you if you do not foresee yourself engaging in research in your future career.
 The Master’s project is usually smaller in scope than a Master’s thesis and it is not published on Ohio Link Electronic Theses and Dissertations repository.